shaped-ai/bloom/README.md

 assert new_filter.are_members([1, 5, 9]) == [0, 1, 1]
 ```

-For composing your own keys, you can use the following method:
+For composing your own keys using Python-serializable objects, you can use the following method:

 ```python
 from shaped_bloom_filter import BloomFilterExtended